 Can I Sue My Employer After a Construction Accident in Westchester?

 While the laws of New York provide workers’ compensation for injured employees, these benefits come at a price.
 According to W.K.C.
 Law § 11, workers’ compensation is generally the sole remedy an injured worker has against their employer.
 Lawsuits against employers are barred.
-However, this rule does not apply to independent contractors who commonly work on construction sites.
-Those workers often have an unlimited right to sue the parties responsible for their injuries.
 Our Westchester, New York construction accident attorneys can help you explore all your legal options.

-While those considered “employees” cannot sue their boss, independent contractors may sue their clients for compensation after a construction site accident.
+While those considered “employees” cannot sue their boss, there may be legal loopholes that allow lawsuits for compensation after a construction site accident.
 Generally, anyone who is hired to perform construction work (whether they are an employee or a contractor) is considered an “employee” for these purposes.
 Employers are responsible for providing a safe and secure work environment for workers.
 If you believe your employer’s actions or inaction caused the construction site to become unsafe and violated certain safety rules, we can work to hold them liable.

 There may be other options for a personal injury lawsuit.
 One such option would be to sue a third party you believe is responsible for your accident and injuries.
 A third party could be anyone other than your employer who is connected to or liable for your accident.
-For example, if another employee’s carelessness caused your accident, you might have a case against that other employee.
-You could also sue people who do not work with you if they are responsible for your work-related injury, you may be entitled to sue them.
+For example, if an equipment manufacturer or a driver passing by the construction site was responsible for your work-related injury, you may be entitled to sue them.
 Sometimes, this lawsuit is filed against both your employer and that third party.